PlaceOS/docs/how-to/svg-map-creation.md

 ![Illustrator Preferences](./assets/svg-maps/svg2.png)

-![Make sure scale corners and scale strokes and effects are selected.](./assets/svg-maps/svg3.png)
+![Make sure scale corners and scale strokes and effects are selected.](./assets/svg-maps/svg3.png) *Make sure scale corners and scale strokes and effects are selected.*

-![Select "Units" and double check everything is set to "Pixels"](./assets/svg-maps/svg4.png)
+![Select "Units" and double check everything is set to "Pixels"](./assets/svg-maps/svg4.png) *Select "Units" and double check everything is set to "Pixels"*

 ### Step 3 - Creating Your Layers